 Air France / KLM is a France-Dutch airline group.
-Besides the main carriers, Air France and KLM, the group consists of airlines such as Transavia, Hop, or Martinair.
+Besides the main carriers, Air France and KLM, the group consists of Transavia, Hop, or Martinair airlines.
 In pre-COVID time, the airline group had more than 85,000 employees and operated 2,300 flights with its 550 aircraft.
-In 2019, Air France / KLM operated 104 million passengers, mainly from their hubs in Paris and Amsterdam.
+In 2019, Air France / KLM operated 104 million passengers, mainly from Paris and Amsterdam.

 Southwest Airlines defended position seven with an RPK-level close to Air France behind and Air China in front of it.
 It will be interesting to see how Air France, Southwest, and Air China develop during the upcoming months.

 Southwest is one the major airline of the United States and the world’s biggest low-cost carrier.
 The carrier operates an incredible fleet of 733 aircraft from several bases in the United States (e. g.
 Atlanta, Baltimore, Chicago, Dallas, Denver, Houston, Las Vegas, Los Angeles, Orlando, etc.).
 Almost 60,000 employees are responsible for 4,000 daily flights – mainly to the United States, Caribbean, and Central America.

 Air China lost two positions and ranked sixth among the world’s biggest airlines.
 As mentioned, it will be interesting to see how the “battle” against Southwest and Air France develops in the future.